-"Durfort-Vivens, which has switched to biodynamic farming, is a lovely, full-bodied wine with beautiful substance.
-It is elegant and has good length. " (Le Figaro Magazine - 2013).
-This 2012 vintage from Durfort-Vivens invites the taster to let themselves be carried away by the gentle sensation of balance, harmony, and finesse, offering them all the elegance and richness of its terroir.
+“Durfort-Vivens, which has switched to biodynamic farming, is a lovely, full-bodied wine with a beautiful texture; it is elegant and has good length. ” (Le Figaro Magazine - 2013).
+This 2012 vintage from Durfort-Vivens invites the taster to let themselves be carried away by the gentle sensation of balance, harmony, and finesse, offering all the elegance and richness of its terroir.

 Buy your Durfort-Vivens wines at the best price in a private sale!